 - No marijuana usage in the past three years.
 No usage of other controlled substances in the past ten years.

 - Must have not been convicted of a felony

-- Must have not received 3 or more moving traffic violations in the past 3 years
+- Must have not received 3 or more moving traffic violations in a 3 year period.

 If interested you can apply online at Osceolasheriff.org.